LRZ-CXS-Teaching/BioPhyCourse/tips-to-use-redlion.md

 srun --partition=gpu-node --gres=gpu:1 --ntasks=1  --time=00:30:00 --pty bash
 ```

-## 5. OOD on Redlion
+## 5. Remote Desktop on Redlion

 For visualization use desktop environment at: https://vm-138-246-237-46.cloud.mwn.de:8443/

 Click on "Remote Desktop Container".
-Select 8 or 16 cores and RAM 32GB.
+Select 4, 8 or 16 cores and RAM 32GB.
 Start the desktop.

 Once desktop is ready, click terminal and follow corresponding instructions below to use visualization softwares Ovito, Vesta, Pymol and vmd.

-The course data is available at /course_data
+The course data is available at /course_data:

-#### 1. Ovito
+### 5.1.
+Ovito

 Ovito is installed at /custom_software_rocky/additional/ovito-basic-3.14.0-x86_64/bin/ovito